LISNeRF Mapping: LiDAR-based Implicit Mapping via Semantic Neural Fields for Large-Scale 3D Scenes: EXPERIMENTS

 \subsection{Evaluation for Dynamic Scenario}

 In highly dynamic environments, it is challenging to generate a static map without the interference of dynamic elements.
-As shown in Fig. \ref{fig:dy}, our method is able to eliminate certain types of the dynamic objects by introducing semantic label into the mapping paradigm.
+As shown in Fig. \ref{fig:dy}, our method is able to eliminate certain types of the dynamic objects by introducing semantic label into the mapping procedure.
+In practice, we distinguish the dynamic objects from static backgrounds using labels from RangeNet++ \cite{milioto2019rangenet++}.
+Triangle mesh corresponding to the dynamic objects is filtered correspondingly during the mapping procedures.